PrizmDoc® v14.2 Release - Updated

 PAS requires a connection to PrizmDoc Server.
 If you haven't done so already, you will need to deploy a PrizmDoc Server instance as well.
 Please see our PrizmDoc Server Docker installation guide.

-NOTE: If you would like to evaluate our product, you can use the PrizmDoc Viewer Eval Docker image instead.
+NOTE: If you would like to evaluate our product, you can use the PrizmDoc Eval Docker image instead.

 Requirements